 Another one of their controversial marketing campaigns included an extra charge for larger passengers as they take up more room on the plane.
 Ryanair thrives on controversial media coverage and due to its limited marketing budget, its outspoken chief executive Michael O’Leary has always taken the controversial route to gain publicity.

-All of this has increased exposure for the brand and taken Ryanair from a fledgeling company to becoming one of Europe’s top low-cost airline.
+All of this has increased exposure for the brand and taken Ryanair from a fledgling company to becoming one of Europe’s top low-cost airline.
 A huge achievement in such a competitive industry.

 Why It Works